keong789/docs-1/js/ionic.md

 You can use custom styling for AWS Amplify components.
 Just import your custom *styles.css* that overrides the default styles which can be found in `/node_modules/aws-amplify-angular/theme.css`.

+## Ionic

+The Angular components described in this section each have corresponding Ionic components that can be used in an Ionic 4+ app.
+The Ionic components combine the functionality and much of the styling of the Angular components with standard Ionic elements.

+The Ionic elements can be accessed in two ways:

+1) By passing `framework="ionic"` to the component markup.
+For example, to use the Ionic version of the Authenticator component, you can use `<amplify-authenticator framework="ionic"></amplify-authenticator>`.

+2) By using the Ionic-specific tag.
+For example: `<amplify-authenticator-ionic></amplify-authenticator-ionic>`.

 ## Angular 6 Support